ginnyintifa/PTMscape/README.md

 #### Targeted prediction

-In this mode of analysis, it is assumed that the user provides a set of reliable PTM sites and a fasta file containing associated protein sequences i.e. yser is confident about the positive/negative designation of PTM sites in these protein sequences).
+In this mode of analysis, it is assumed that the user provides a set of reliable PTM sites and a fasta file containing associated protein sequences i.e. user is confident about the positive/negative designation of PTM sites in these protein sequences).
 The aim here is to predict PTM events in previously uncharted proteins sequences with model trained from the reliable set.
-After prediction, the score threshold of positive/negative site will be selected by either refering to the threshold derived from large dataset (provided by `PTMscape` tool, see the chart below) or by conducting cross validation within the reliable data and select the cutoff corresponding to user specified specificity level.
+After prediction, the score threshold of positive/negative site will be selected by either referring to the threshold derived from large dataset (provided by `PTMscape` tool, see the chart below) or by conducting cross validation within the reliable data and select the cutoff corresponding to user specified specificity level.

 For this mode of analysis, the function `predict_on_targeted_proteome()` should be called.
 Input files and parameters are described in the following sections.